 Shortly after graduating from DePaul University College of Law in 1974, Michael began working for the Illinois Attorney General’s office in the Industrial Commission division.
 Through his representation of the State of Illinois in workers’ compensation cases, Michael developed an extensive knowledge of workers’ compensation law and quickly realized that, for the most part, labor was underrepresented in the state.
 Michael keenly recognized the need for injured union workers to have effective legal representation, and he left the Attorney General’s office to start a law firm devoted to serving injured workers in Illinois.

-Goldberg had met Larry E. Weisman in law school.
-Weisman, too, was born into a working-class family with deep union roots.
-His grandmother, one of the first organizers for the Ladies Garment Workers Union, was proud of her struggles to obtain a fair wage and safe working conditions for her fellow workers.
-Weisman grew up listening to her stories of struggle and triumph on behalf of the many oppressed workers she organized.
-Weisman’s first job after law school was with one of the premier defense firms.
-He represented large insurance companies against injured workers.
-While he found this side of the practice to be distasteful, it was a great place to hone the skills that later made him one of the premier third-party injury lawyers in the state of Illinois.
+In 1978, Michael began a partnership with a law school friend, Larry E. Weisman (retired May 2013).
+Like Michael, Larry was born into a working-class family with deep union roots.
+His grandmother, one of the first organizers for the Ladies’ Garment Workers’ Union, was proud of her struggles to obtain fair wages and safe working conditions for her fellow workers.
+During his childhood, Larry was inspired by his grandmother’s accounts of both the struggles and the triumphs of the oppressed laborers she organized.
+Similarly to Michael, Larry’s first job out of law school did not entail representing injured workers.
+Instead, he took a job with a premier defense firm; and while he knew that he did not want to remain on this side of the practice, he used it as an opportunity to develop the knowledge and hone the skills that permitted him to later become one of the leading litigation lawyers in Illinois.